pi-top/pi-top-Python-SDK/README.rst

 -----

 This library is installed as a python 3 module called `pitop`.
-It includes several modules that allow you to easily interact with pi-top hardware.
+It includes several submodules that allow you to easily interact with most of the hardware inside a pi-top.

 See the `Recipes`_ chapter of the documentation for ideas on how to get started.